 We are very proud of our Forest School Programme, which incorporates Outdoor and Adventurous Activities.
 We have a fully trained Level 3 Forest School Leader who manages our outdoor learning.

 Forest School activities take place in all weathers and we make sure we provide waterproof clothing.
-However children will need to remember hats and waterproof footwear when it is their day to go outside.
+However children will need to remember their forest school kit when it is their day to go outside.

 Forest School runs on the following days -

 Monday - Year 2, Tuesday - Year 3, Wednesday - Year 1 and Year 4, Thursday - Year 5.

 Reception class and Pre school have special sessions throughout the year.

 If you have any questions regarding Forest School or OAA please speak to Mrs Damiano (Forest School Leader).